 Tanfield School understands that transition between schools and other establishments is sometimes an anxious time for parents/carers and students, especially for students with SEND.

 For students coming into Year 7 at Tanfield School, the SENDCo , Assistant SENDCo and Year Manager for Y7 endeavour to visit all primary schools where there are students coming to Tanfield School.
 They meet with Year 6 teachers or leaders to gain as much information as possible about these students, including SEND information.
 For students with SEND, the SENDCo receives all relevant Year 6 information, including SEND files.
-The SENDCo is also responsible for overall transition and currently offers Y4, 5 and 6 students’ Open evenings, online events, transition days, and additional visits.
+The SENDCo is also responsible for overall transition and currently offers Y4, 5 and 6 students’ information evenings, transition days, and additional visits.

 Parents/carers of students with SEND in primary schools whose child will be coming to Tanfield School are always welcome to contact our SENDCo who will discuss your child and their provision on the telephone or arrange a meeting for you (and your child if appropriate) to come in to discuss this.